thfProjects/ShadowLayout/README.md

 # ShadowLayout
 A simple Android app to test a custom layout that enables a cast shadow for all its children.
-Made for the needs of the floating snake game
+Made for the needs of my FloatingSnake project

 Built in Android Studio